Superalgos/Superalgos/README.md

 The following recommendations may make your life easier using this pre-release in alpha stage:

-* Only the latest version of Chrome is being tested at the moment.
-We highly recommend you use Chrome to run the app, so that you have a similar environment as developers in case you need help.
+* We highly recommend you use Chrome to run the app, so that you have a similar environment as developers in case you need help.

 * You may need a decent Console / Command Line application for similar reasons: we hope you won't need it, but in case you do, it may save you lots of hassle and make a difference troubleshooting and getting help from the community.
 We recommend [Console Emulator Cmder](https://cmder.net/).